 Is Your Relationship In Trouble If You’re Feeling Ignored By Your Partner?

-A healthy relationship involves ongoing relations with the person you care about, including communication, spending time together, and working things out as a team.
-Feeling ignored may signal that your relationship has taken a turn, and you may wonder how to move past this obstacle.
-When you're not talking or spending as much time as you used to with your partner, it can be natural to question what is going on.
-It can be a painful feeling to be ignored or lonely in a relationship.
-While it can be important not to jump to conclusions, reestablishing a connection with your significant other can be vital to talking about and working through any issues present in the relationship.
+A healthy relationship involves ongoing relations with the person you care about, including communication, spending time together, building emotional connection, and working things out as a team.
+Feeling neglected may signal that your relationship has taken a turn, and you may wonder how to move past this obstacle.
+When you're not talking or spending as much time as you used to with your partner, it can be natural to feel neglected.
+If you’re feeling neglected in your relationship, you may be wondering if the relationship is worth saving.
+In this article we’ll explore what it could mean for your relationship if you’re feeling ignored by your partner.

 Can the relationship be saved?